 * 18. Any person who acts in contravention of any of the foregoing regulations shall be liable on summary conviction to a fine not exceeding twenty five pounds for a first or subsequent offence.

 * Your attention is drawn to the increase in penalties effected by the

 Criminal Law Act 1977.

+APPENDIX 2 – Institute of Fundraising (IoF) Agreement